Experts say Halifax isn’t a boomtown waiting to happen - it’s already blossoming. Can the average Haligonian even purchase a home?

 What is the minimum down payment (can it be lower)?

 Currently, the minimum down payment required to purchase a home is five per cent.
 We also require you to prove you have the assets in place to pay closing costs.
 We cannot make it lower, but we can help you find a way to make it work!

 What if I can’t afford to live where I want?

 Okay, so not everyone in Halifax can afford to live at Bishop’s Landing…or on the peninsula, even!
 That being said, the determination that has seen you stay in Halifax to make your life can be used in your efforts toward homeownership.
 Salt of the earth strength has gotten you this far.
 It’s worth speaking with a mortgage broker to assess your current standing and make a plan for the future.

 Of course, your starter home might still be in Dartmouth though you hoped for Bedford.
 Or perhaps a charming bungalow off Joe Howe, instead of the downtown modern condo you envisioned.
 Regardless, Halifax has community and charm everywhere, if you adjust expectations and involve yourself.

-Mortgage loan insurance is required, by law, to insure lenders against default on mortgages with a loan to value ratio greater than 80%.
-The premiums usually range from 0.50% to 7.0% and can be added directly to the mortgage amount.
+Mortgage loan insurance is required, by law, to insure lenders against default on mortgages with a loan to value ratio greater than 80 per cent.
+The premiums usually range from 0.50 per cent to 7.0 per cent and can be added directly to the mortgage amount.